Narcetes lloydi

 Lloyd's slickhead (Narcetes lloydi) is a species of fish in the family Alepocephalidae (slickheads).
 The fish is found in the Indo-West Pacific: on Indian Ocean ridges, in the Arabian Sea and the South China Sea.
 This species reaches a length of 50 cm.

 Etymology

-The fish is named in honor of surgeon-naturalist Richard E. Lloyd (b.
-1875), of the Marine Survey of India and a student of the deep-sea fishes caught by the RV ‘Investigator,’ in 1909.
+The fish is named in honor of surgeon-naturalist Richard E. Lloyd (born 1875), of the Marine Survey of India and a student of the deep-sea fishes caught by the RV ‘Investigator,’ in 1909.